JBro81/Responsive-Web-Templates/README.md

 # About:

 I am learning web development and one of my tactics is to make components as I learn.
-I focus on responsive design and apps that can strengthen communities.
+I can use them for later and also share them here.
+I focus on responsive design and simplicity.

-I like to keep my work open source, so feel free to make them your own.
-I might do some videos about them in th enear future.
+I hope you put them to good use!